Science Is Not Superior to the Bible

 And spreads them out like a tent to dwell in.- Isaiah 40:22 -

 Is it the analogy to a tent that leads humanists to think this verse is talking about a canopy?
 That makes no sense.
-The analogy is to stretching out a tent, which is done in preparation to setting it up.
-We're talking about a large tent made from animal skins, not the small, lightweight, nylon tents we have today.
+The analogy is to stretching out a tent, which at that time was done in preparation to setting it up.
+We are talking about a large tent made from animal skins, not the small, lightweight, nylon tents we have today.
+These tents had to first be stretched out, before they could be set up.

 Finally Revelation 6:14